WPRDC/data-guide/docs/privacy.md

 #### Establish Periodic Reviews of PII Policies and Procedures
 Legal and legislative standards, security controls, information technology, and the information itself will all change over time.
 Maintaining effective practices to protect PII will require a commitment to routinely revisiting internal policies and procedures.

-### Contact the Western Pennsylvania Regional Data Center
+## Contact the Western Pennsylvania Regional Data Center for Help
 The Regional Data Center is here to help your organization responsibly share data.
 We encourage you to contact us if you have any questions about protecting privacy or sharing data.
 We also are planning to develop resources and other materials to help you and your organization responsibly manage and share information.